physionetchallenges/matlab-classifier-2021/README.md

 Our example code uses four main scripts to train and test your model for the 2021 Challenge:

 Please edit the following script to add your training and testing code:
 * `team_training_code.m` is a script with functions for training your model and running your trained model.
+It also calls `get_features` fucntion that you can edit.
 * `team_testing_code.m` is a script with functions for loading your model, extrating features from your test data and predict outputs using the classifier.

 Please do **not** edit the following scripts.
 We will use the unedited versions of these scripts.